The Case of the 37-Second Delay That Cost a Brokerage $4.8M

 In industry terms: clean, compliant, professional, boring.

 Their average client profile was retail traders with small deposits, mostly FX majors, nothing exotic.
+No scandal.
+No system failure.
+No "wolf on Wall Street" energy.

 The Symptom (That Nobody Saw as a Symptom)